jeremyckahn/rekapi/README.md

 });
 ````

 The Actor's `draw` method can do whatever you want it to, really.
-The idea is that the `canvas_context` and `state` parameters are managed by Rekapi, and then expressed visually on the `<canvas>` by the Actor's `draw` method.  `setup` and `teardown` are methods that get called when the Actor is added and removed from the Kapi instance, respectively.
+The idea is that the `canvas_context` and `state` parameters are computed by Rekapi, and then expressed visually on the `<canvas>` by the Actor's `draw` method.  `setup` and `teardown` are methods that get called when the Actor is added and removed from the Kapi instance, respectively.

 Now that we have an Actor instance, we just need to add it to the Kapi: